Silhouette of a dock with boats at sunset, American flag flying, with tall grass in the foreground and water reflecting light.

 • Our pup has had his paws in the ocean on both coasts!

-My first teachers didn’t use measuring cups, I learned to cook intuitively and trust my instincts.
+My first teachers didn’t use measuring cups; I learned to cook intuitively and trust my instincts.
 I would spend countless weekends creating new dishes from ideas I had dreamed up.
 These were the days I embraced whatever I imagined.
-Sometimes there were tweaks and others were absolute failures!
+Sometimes there were tweaks, and others were absolute failures!
 I learned at such a young age to experiment and enjoy the process.
 By the time I was old enough to get a summer job, I had a lot of experience under my belt.
 Before long I was making biscuits at Hardee’s every Saturday morning behind a glass where the customers could see the process.
 I like making biscuits and still do often.